Rajesh-Siraskar/Reinforcement-Learning-for-Control-of-Valves/README.md

 3. `PRE_TRAINED_MODEL_FILE = 'Grade_V.mat'`: Pre-trained model (RL controller) to be tested or validated.
 Example shows a model called `Grade_V.mat`
 4. `TIME_DELAY`, `fS` (stiction) and `fD` (dynamic friction): Variables that represent the physical parameters

+### 3. Stability Analysis:
+Stability Analysis of the RL controller.
+Note that the "System Identification Toolbox" must be installed to estimate transfer-functions

+Steps:
+1. Ensure Estimated TF block is commented through in Simulink model
+2. SIMULATE_MODE = true, for loading 'agent'
+      - Check that 'agent' is seen in the MATLAB Workspace
+3. Run code, this loads 'agent' and runs the loop once
+4. *Manually* run the simulink models to load the 'out' variables
+      - Check that 'out' is seen in the MATLAB Workspace
+5. SIMULATE_MODE = false for TF estimation mode
+      - Set NP and NZ as the number of poles and zeros as estimation parameters
+6. Run code again to estimate TFs
 ---------------------------------------------------------------------------------------

 ## CODE FILES: